ayushgta/faa/001_fly_away_home.md

 + 70K accidents
 + and more.

-This is an awesome database for test queries beacuse it's large enough to be challenging to query.
-The data is inter-related, meaning we can make challenging joins.
-A **join** is a way to connect two tables within a database so that we can explore all of their data together.
-Here, flights have joins for both origin and destination airports.

-Remember, every exploration begins with a question, and here's ours: what's the deal with airline accidents?
+Remember, every exploration begins with a question, and here's ours: what's the deal with those 70K airline accidents?

 Because we're asking questions about accidents, we select [Explore Accidents](/explore/faa/accidents) to target the data that we are looking at.